v4nn4/v4nn4.github.io/content/posts/learning-addition/index.md

 test_set = equations[split_index:]
 ```

-We then divide 50/50 the `test_set` into a validation set used for validation loss monitoring, and our final test set.
-We use the following vocabulary: `0123456789+=;`.
-The semicolon will be used to separate equations.
-We will note the vocabulary size $V$.
+We then split the `test_set` evenly into a validation set (used for loss monitoring) and a final test set.
+The vocabulary used is: `0123456789+=;`.
+The semicolon separates equations.
+The vocabulary size is noted as $V$.

 ## Naive solutions

-Before exploring the world of transformers, let's start with simpler models.
+Before diving into transformers, let’s explore simpler models.

 ### 2-gram model

 The 2-gram (or bigram) model predicts the next token based solely on the previous token.
 This is achieved by examining all consecutive tokens in the dataset and counting their occurrences.
-The result can be shown in a $V \times V$ matrix:
+The result is visualized as a $V \times V$ matrix:

 {{< figure align=center src="/posts/learning-addition/bigram-grey.png" >}}

-We see that `0` and `1` have a different behavior versus other digits.
-For `0`, this has to do with the padding that we used.
-For `1`, the reason is that the digits of the sum on the right hand side are not homogeneously distributed.
-In particular, all sums higher than a thousand have a `1` as their first digit, which skews the distribution since our largest sum is `1998`.
+We notice that `0` and `1` behave differently compared to other digits.
+For `0`, this relates to the padding we used.
+For `1`, the reason lies in the distribution of sums on the right-hand side: all sums exceeding a thousand begin with `1`.
+This skews the distribution, as the largest possible sum is `1998`.

-If we follow the probability trail and constrain the model to output 4 digits, we see that this model will generate a number between 900 and 999.
+If we follow the probability trail and constrain the model to output 4 digits, it will generate numbers between 900 and 999.

 ### 1-nearest neighbor model

-The previous model has very few parameters but fails to capture the complexity of addition.
-Let's try instead to use the entire train set at inference time.
+The 2-gram model has very few parameters but fails to capture the complexity of addition.
+Let’s try using the entire training set at inference time instead.

-For a given equation, we consider the equations in the dataset that differ only from one digit.
-This should be feasible if the dataset is properly shuffled and the train set is large enough.
-For instance if we consider 123+456=579, here are some such *neighbors*:
+For a given equation, we identify equations in the dataset that differ by only one digit.
+This approach should work if the dataset is properly shuffled and sufficiently large.
+For instance, given `123 + 456 = 579`, some *neighbors* might look like this:

 ```bash
 122+456=0578